IHEC/ihec-metadata/specs/Ihec_metadata_specification.md

 __PASSAGE_IF_EXPANDED__ - If the primary cell culture has been expanded, the number of times the cell culture has been re-plated and allowed to grow back to confluency or to some maximum density if using suspension cultures.
 NA if no expansion.

 #### Primary Tissue

-__MOLECULE__ - (Controlled Vocabulary) The type of molecule that was extracted from the biological material.
-Include one of the following: total RNA, polyA RNA, cytoplasmic RNA, nuclear RNA, genomic DNA, protein, or other.

-__MOLECULE_ONTOLOGY_URI__ - (Ontology) links to molecule ontology information

 __SAMPLE_ONTOLOGY_URI__ - (Ontology) links to sample ontology information.